Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 With:

-    Chip 1 = 040-c1.c1 + 040-c3.c3
+    Chip 1 or "C1" = 040-c1.c1 + 040-c3.c3
-    Chip 2 = 040-c2.c2 + 040-c4.c4
+    Chip 2 or "C2" = 040-c2.c2 + 040-c4.c4

-This makes sense retrospectively (I mean the slicing in 1 MBytes banks), as the CPLD driving the board acting as mapper can use any data organization and this one is not more stupid than another one, it is just totally undocumented and unexpected...
+This kind of makes sense retrospectively (I mean the slicing in 1 MBytes banks), as the CPLD driving the board acting as mapper can use any data organization and this one is not more stupid than another one, it is just totally undocumented (as far as I know) and unexpected...
+For bigger game, I have no idea how this principle can be generalized for the moment.
+I just know that "C1" / "C5" and "C2" / "C6" are wired on the same bus, "C1"/"C2" for 3.3V chips, "C5"/"C6" for 5V OTP EPROMs, in order to maximize chip recycling rate for the bootleggers.

-The toolchain generates the [good ROM format ready to burn for you](/Working_toolchain_MVS/Run_conversion_MVS.m#L374).
+The toolchain proposed here generates the [good ROM format ready to burn for you](/Working_toolchain_MVS/Run_conversion_MVS.m#L374).
 Also, it's practical to get rid of the MX26L6420 as only the 4 Mbytes lower bank is used and shift to some more common and versatile chips.
 It appears that as wired on the CHA board, you can just replace the MX26L6420 by MX29L3211 or MX29LV320, they are nearly pin compatible.
 The only pin to care about is pin 1 (A21 on the MX26L6420) which is WE on the MX29L3211 or MX29LV320.
 It must be pulled HIGH to allow the chip to be in read mode.
 All other pins are at the good level.
 Pin A21 is unused in this Sengoku 2 bootleg so you can just cut the trace and wire a resistor from VCC (3.3V) to pin 1.
 I chose two MX29LV320 here because they were in another life Pachinko ROMs and I find cool to recycle them in MVS cartridges.
-All pin 1 are tied together electrically.
-Some MX29L3211 chip also fits the bill here, it is completely pinout similar to the MX29LV320.
+All pin 1 are tied together electrically on this board.
+As said, some MX29L3211 chip also fits the bill here, it is completely pinout similar to the MX29LV320.

 ![](/MVS_bootleg_convert/CROM_replacement.png)

 I've used a GQ 4x4 programmer with ADP-054 adapter for P1 and my custom Arduino flasher for "C1" / "C2".
-Sadly, despite the MX29L3211 in PSOP44 being listed as compatible with the GQ 4x4, it is barely the case in fact (which costed me an ADP-019 adapter for nothing), and the MX29LV320 is only supported in TSOP48 package at the moment.
+Indeed, despite the MX29L3211 in PSOP44 being listed as compatible with the GQ 4x4, it is barely the case in fact (which costed me an ADP-019 adapter for nothing and hours wasting my time following snake oil mods for the adapter), and the MX29LV320 is only supported in TSOP48 package at the moment.
 You can maybe find one programmer with adapters to rule them all (XGecu maybe ?) but on my side, this whole business has cost me quite a lot, so there was no way I was going to buy another programmer with more of those expensive and possibly useless adaptors.
 Anyway, with the combo shown here, you must be able to rule any MVS bootleg.

 ![](/MVS_bootleg_convert/Harware_necessary.jpg)

-At least the custom programmer with the Arduino Mega was quite cheap if I do not count my time trying to resurrect the Java code going with it and its hell of dependencies.
+At least the custom programmer with the Arduino Mega was quite cheap if I do not count my time trying to resurrect the Java code driving it and its hell of dependencies.

 ![](/MVS_bootleg_convert/Sengoku2_bootleg_PRG_top_modified.jpg)

 Please note the dicrete set of 47 pF caps on SDROE, SDRMPX, SDPOE, SDPMPX that helps suppressing sound glitches on these bootleg cartridges.
-Not mandatory for Sengoku 2 but if we’re going to do all that fiddly soldering anyway, we might as well see it through to the end.
-Also electrolytic caps have been added anywhere there were holes for them (something like 50-100 µF will do the job).
+Not mandatory for Sengoku 2 but if we are going to do all that fiddly soldering anyway, we might as well see it through to the end.
+Also electrolytic caps have been added anywhere there were holes for them (something like 50-100 µF will do the job, I just picked some unpaired leftovers from other projects).

 ![](/MVS_bootleg_convert/Fixing_sound_issues.png)

+This "audio" mod is well known in the NeoGeo community although reported with wrong pinout sometimes.
+Follow mine, it's the good one.

 ![](/MVS_bootleg_convert/Sengoku2_bootleg_CHA_top_modified.jpg)